Tragedy, Fate and Nemesis

 ‘It is written”

-I personally believe there is both Fate (Destiny) and 'Free will'.
-I believe fate can be modified.
+I believe there is both Fate (Destiny) and 'Free will'.
+I believe in the paradoxical statement that fate can be modified.
 What is fated to be a rock on the head can change through right action into a leaf falling off a tree that only brushes past your face.
 I hope to clarify that one day- God Willing, or perhaps I will only create a deeper dilemma.